 The estimated annual cost for books and supplies is $1,250.

-The annual tuition and living expense budget to go to Boston College was $73,092 for the 2018/2019 academic year.
+The annual tuition and living expense budget to go to BC was $80,658 for the 2021/2022 academic year.
 The cost is the same for all students regardless of Massachusetts residence status as there is no in-state discount.

 |Books and Supplies||$1,250|